Control Pneumatic Soft Bending Actuator with Feedforward Hysteresis Compensation by Pneumatic Physical Reservoir Computing: Feedforward Hysteresis Compensation

-The higher magnitude of the linear weight can indicate its corresponding nonlinear feature's more predominant role in describing the nonlinear dynamics \cite{brunton2016discovering}.
-To quantitatively clarify the physical reservoir's contribution within the FPRC model, we normalized the training data as follows:
+The greater magnitude of a linear weight can indicate its corresponding nonlinear feature's more predominant position in describing the nonlinear dynamics \cite{brunton2016discovering}.
+To quantitatively clarify the physical reservoir's contribution within the FPRC model, we first normalized the training data by the following:

 where $x$ represents either $\tilde{P_o}$ or $\theta$ (used as $\theta_d$ in training), and $\min(x)$ ($\max(x)$) denotes the minimum (maximum) value of $x$ within the training dataset.
-The normalized data were then used to train the FPRC model by the aforementioned procedure, and the obtained weights were normalized by:
+Then, the normalized data were used to train the FPRC model by the aforementioned process, and the obtained linear weights were normalized as follows:

-where $|\cdot|$ is the absolute value, and $\omega_j, \ j \in \{1, 2, \cdots, n_u+n_y+1\}$ is the individual linear weight.
+where $|\cdot|$ means the absolute value, and $\omega_j, \ j \in \{1, 2, \cdots, n_u+n_y+1\}$ denotes the individual linear weight (including bias) contained in $\mathbf{w}^q_\text{out}$ of each fuzzy rule $q$, $q\in\{1, 2, \cdots, n_c\}$.
 The normalized weights corresponding to different nonlinear features of the FPRC model, including $\tilde{P_o}$, $\theta_d$, and the bias term, are shown in Fig.~\ref{fig: portion}.
 As shown in Fig.~\ref{fig: portion}, the importance of different features varies among different fuzzy rules.
 The upper dashed red line highlights that the weights combining $\tilde{P_o}$ exhibit the same magnitude as those processing $\theta_d$.
-On average, the weights corresponding to $\tilde{P_o}$ and $\theta_d$ account for 56.1\% and 43.8\%, respectively, across the 8 fuzzy rules.
+On average, the weights corresponding to $\tilde{P_o}$ and $\theta_d$ account for 56.1\% and 43.8\% across the eight fuzzy rules, respectively.